MuhammedRedaI/Worddle-remake/README.md

 - **HTML:** Structure of the game interface.
 - **CSS:** Styling and animations.
 - **JavaScript:** Core game logic and handling of user interactions.
+- **Fetch API:**
-- **Fetch API:** To get a random word of the day and validate guesses.
+  - Fetches a random word of the day from an API.
+  - Makes a POST request to validate the guessed word in the English dictionary.

+### Word Validation API

+- The game uses a **POST API** to validate if the guessed word exists in the English dictionary.
+- The API endpoint for word validation is:
+- The guess is sent as part of the request body, and the API responds with a validation result.

 ### How to Play